FleetCarma/embedC-Challenge/README.md

 2) Write (at least one) unit test that feeds your library a set of ```vehicle_signal_t``` and checks that the resulting ```trip_event_summary_t``` is correct.
 	* Use the included CSV file with data from one of our employee's vehicles to generate a set of vehicle_signal_t for your unit test(s).
 	* A good unit test asserts a result that was derived from an independent source.
-How did you arrive at the "correct value" for each field in trip_event_summary_t?
+Document how you determined the "correct value" for each field in trip_event_summary_t.
 	* Note that VEHICLE_SIGNAL_TYPE_HV_BATTERY_CURRENT is signed.
-An electric vehicle consumes energy from the battery for driving (positive current), but also charges the battery during deceleration to recover kinetic energy (negative current).
-The total energy is the sum of the net POSITIVE energy consumed.
+An electric vehicle generally discharges the battery (positive current) when driving, but can also charge the battery via regenerative braking (negative current) during deceleration.
+The total energy to be computed is the NET POSITIVE energy drawn from the battery.

-Your code library should result in (at least one) C file and an accompanying header file.
+Your code library will result in (at least one) C file and an accompanying header file.
 Make sure to use comments to describe what your code does (and, more importantly, why).

-You should also include another C file that runs your unit test.
+You must also include another C file that runs your unit test.
 A simple main.c is fine.
 If you have a favourite C unit test library, by all means use it.

 You may create new types and variables as needed to support your calculations.
 Try to keep your code library file(s) from containing any state, so that they can be used in parallel by multiple processes.

-Remember that this code has to execute in an embedded environment (a low-cost 32-bit micro-controller).
+Remember, although you will likely test your code in a desktop environment, it will ultimately execute in an embedded environment (a low-cost 32-bit micro-controller).
 Be cognizant of this when choosing the data types and mathematical operations for your calculations.